poinck/ocelot/README.md

 - *"monsterwm" is similar to [catwm](https://github.com/pyknite/catwm) and was forked from "dwm"*

 **ocelot:**
-"ocelot" is a minimal tiling window manager bundle forked from "monsterwm" with a customized "config.h" and a side-panel instead of a top-panel.
+"ocelot" is a minimal tiling window manager bundle forked from "monsterwm" with a customized "config_scale1.h"/"config_scale2.h" with HiDPI-support and a side-panel instead of a top-panel.
+Furthermore it has extra features for Gentoo-users.

 ![ocelot](/ocelot3.png)